8 Steps to Purchasing a Foreclosure!

 Preface:

 GET PRE APPROVED!
 Shopping for foreclosures is an enjoyable venture.
 The idea of purchasing a property for thousands of dollars under market value is exciting.
 What often happens, however, is that buyers will find the right property, at the right price, but will NOT have prepared the right way.
 Rarely will a bank entertain an offer from someone not PRE- APPROVED.
 Speak to a banker before starting the home hunting process.
-It will gain you thousands in the end.
+It will gain you thousands in the end.1.)
+LOCATING FORECLOSURES: There are several ways to find a foreclosure.

 a.)
 COUNTY RECORDERS OFFICE Go to the local Court House and inquire with recorders office, or the county clerk.
 Ask them about any defaults that have been reported in the area of interest to you.
 If it has been reported, generally they will help you out.